-Risks Associated with Biomedical Research, Development and Product Commercialization
+Risks Associated with Biomedical Research, Development and Product Commercialization related governmental approvals.

-The Company's growth and future success will be substantially dependent on its ability to develop, license or otherwise acquire new commercially viable patents and products and obtain related governmental approvals.
 Any failure in respect of the commercially viability of the Company's patents or failure to obtain related governmental approvals could result in a material adverse effect on the business, financial condition and results of operations of the Company.
 The business of the Company is subject to significant and material risks that cannot be eliminated or adequately mitigated, even with careful and prudent planning and evaluation, experience, knowledge and managerial and operational know-how.
 The Company will face a number of uncertainties.
 Development of intellectual property into commercially viable patents can oftentimes completely fail or be terminated at any stage in the research and development process, oftentimes after the expenditure of considerable financial resources.